Listen to this Post

 - Use a reverse proxy to enforce CORS:

-location /_next/webpack-hmr { add_header 'Access-Control-Allow-Origin' 'http://localhost:3000'; proxy_pass http://localhost:3000; }
+location /_next/webpack-hmr { add_header 'Access-Control-Allow-Origin' 'http://localhost:3000'; proxy_pass http://localhost:3000; } - Disable WebSocket HMR in development:

 // next.config.js module.exports = { devServer: { webSocketServer: false } };